BismaYB/House-Price-Analysis/README.md

 ## Scatter Plot Analysis
 Scatter plots are created to check the correlation between variables.
+The scatter plot matrix provides a comprehensive visual representation of the relationships between variables.

+The scatter plot shows a positive correlation between total_sqft and price.
+Larger properties tend to be more expensive.
+This is expected as larger properties offer more living space and typically command higher prices.
+The scatter plot between price and the number of bedrooms shows a positive correlation The scatter plot indicates a strong positive correlation between the number of bathrooms and the number of bedrooms.
+There is a moderate positive correlation between total square footage and the number of bedrooms. shows a weak correlation with other variables like total_sqft, bath, price, and bhk.
+This suggests that the price per square foot is relatively independent of the property's size, number of bedrooms, or bathrooms.

 ## Conclusion
 The analysis provides insights into the distribution and relationships of house prices in Bangalore.
 Outlier removal methods and transformations help in normalizing the data and improving the analysis.